tom-krieger/pxe_install/REFERENCE.md

 Data type: `String[1]`

-The base directory of the tftpd server.
+The base directory of the tftpd server where the net installer files go to.

-##### `archive`
+##### `archive_url`

 Data type: `String[1]`

-The URL including file to download the net installer from.
+Where to download he net installer from.

 ##### `os`

 Data type: `Enum[centos,ubuntu,debian]`

-The operating system
+The operating system.

 ##### `os_version`

 Data type: `String[1]`

-The os version
+The operting system version, depending on the OS.

 ##### `os_subversion`

 Data type: `Optional[String[1]]`

-The os subversion like 'u9'
+The operating system subversion for CentOS like 'u9'.